 How to:

 This is a good time to introduce your baby to numbers.
-Make him sit in front of you and start counting.
+Make them sit in front of you and start counting.
 Every time you say a number, indicate it with your fingers.
-So when you say “one”, show him one finger, when you say “two” show him two, and so on.
-Ask your baby to repeat the numbers to help him remember the sound.
-Gestures play a significant role in helping a 16-month-old learn new words, and thus finger counting is a good way to teach numbers (2).
+So when you say “one”, show them one finger, when you say “two,” show them two, and so on.
+Ask your baby to repeat the numbers to help them remember the sound.
+Gestures play a significant role in helping a 16-month-old learn new words, and thus, finger counting is a good way to teach numbers (2).

 Skills developed: Memory skills, basic number-quantity associationiThe ability to connect a numeral to the associated number of objects.